drocheam/optrace/docs/source/usage/elements.rst

 _____________

-An IdealLens focusses and images light perfectly and without aberrations according to the imaging equation.
-The geometry is an infinitesimal thin circular area with radius ``r``.
+An :class:`IdealLens <optrace.tracer.geometry.ideal_lens.IdealLens>` focusses and images light perfectly and without aberrations according to the imaging equation.
+The geometry is an infinitesimal thin circular area with radius :python:`r`.
-Additionally we need to provide the optical power ``D`` and a position ``pos``.
+Additionally we need to provide the optical power :python:`D` and a position :python:`pos`.

 .. testcode::

    IL = ot.IdealLens(r=5, D=12.5, pos=[0, 0, 9.5])

-As for a normal Lens a ``n2`` can be defined.
-Note that this does not change the optical power or focal length, as they are controlled by the ``D`` parameter.
+As for a normal Lens a :python:`n2` can be defined.
+Note that this does not change the optical power or focal length, as they are controlled by the :python:`D` parameter.

 .. testcode::